 Selleo has many years of professional experience in building, improving and maintaining cloud-based services.
 We managed to create lots of amazing solutions and help clients from all over the world gain a competitive advantage on the market.
 You can find more information about our projects in the portfolio or read articles to find out more on the hot topics like eCommerce, healthcare or LMS development.

-Building a cloud-based solution is associated with challenges like security, performance and the ability to scale it up and down, so it is crucial to find a reliable cloud provider as well as development partner if you wish to outsource.
+Building a cloud-based solution is associated with challenges like security, performance and the ability to scale it up and down, so it is crucial to find a reliable cloud provider as well as a development partner if you wish to outsource.

 A good external service provider should have a good market reputation and established experience in creating such applications.
 Technologies like React.js, Elixir or Node.js are often used to build such robust software, however, each of them introduces different advantages for your business.